 The c.560_561insATTG mutation is in exon 5 of the L2HGDH gene is an insertion and duplication of the ATTG nucleotides at codon 187 that leads to frame shift and premature termination of protein translation (p.C187XfsX1).

-The researchers believe that this variant is a pathogenic mutation because it leads to a frameshift with premature termination of protein synthesis after one codon (Figure 3).
-In addition, the researchers tested the pathogenicity of this variant by Mutation Tasters software and the prediction was that it is a disease causing mutation.
-Furthermore, the analysis of the Human Genome Database (HGD) indicated that there was a frameshift mutation that was reported in the database at an adjacent amino acid.
+We believe that is variant is a pathogenic mutation because it leads to a frameshift with premature termination of protein synthesis after one codon (Figure 3).
+In addition, we tested the pathogenicity of this variant by Mutation Tasters software and the prediction was that it is a disease causing mutation.
+Furthermore, analysis of the Human Genome Database (HGD) indicated that there is a frameshift mutation that was reported in the database at an adjacent amino acid.